 Introduction

 I am Artistic Director of One More Grain – an avant-rock group founded in 2006 in London and which has released 6 albums showcasing a huge array of styles, instrumentation, concepts and techniques, the most recent being ‘Modern Music‘ (2023) which was the last in a trilogy of albums begun in 2022 with ‘Beans on Toast with Pythagoras‘.
 Many of our works have been met with considerable critical acclaim including Album of the Week in the Sunday Times and national and international airplay including BBC Radio 1, 3 and 6Music.
-We have a small but incredibly loyal fanbase but have yet to find significant commercial success, primarily due to a lack of industry funding, no live performances since 2008 and almost no paid-for publicity campaigns, all of which means there is barely any public awareness of our work at present.
+We have a small but incredibly loyal fanbase but have yet to find significant commercial success, primarily due to a lack of industry funding, no live performances since 2008 and almost no paid-for publicity campaigns, all of which means there is a lack of public awareness of our work at present.
 Alongside the studio albums we have released remixes, including using AI (Artificial Intelligence), and an Indonesian gamelan interpretation of works by Iwan Gunawan and his Ensemble.
 Prior to founding One More Grain, I managed an Edinburgh-based record label called Suilven Recordings (2003-2006) and I occasionally release solo works such as 2016’s ‘I, Sun‘ which was recorded in the Outer Hebrides.

-Daniel Patrick Quinn, January 2024
+Daniel Patrick Quinn, October 2024

 dan@gunung.org